Egorov-Type Semiclassical Limits for Open Quantum Systems with a Bi-Lindblad Structure: An Euler-top-type Poisson--Lie pencil as a bi-Lindblad system

 We define two Lindblad generators on $\mathcal{B}(\mathcal{H}_\hbar)$ by

 using the \emph{same} family of dephasing operators $L_{k,\hbar}$ defined in \eqref{eq:Euler-Lindblad-operators}.

 By construction, the Lindblad operators are of Weyl type and their principal symbols depend only on the homogeneous lifts $(I_0^\Sigma,I_1^\Sigma)$.
 Hence condition~(3) of Theorem~\ref{prop:egorov-criterion} is satisfied for both generators.
 Moreover, the commutation relations \eqref{eq:Euler-commutant-relations} imply that $\widehat{I}_{0,\hbar}$ and $\widehat{I}_{1,\hbar}$ are common quantum constants of motion for both dynamics.
 The semiclassical limit of the Hamiltonian commutator then yields the corresponding contact dynamics in the sense of {\rm\ref{assumption_CC2}}.
+Therefore, the families $\{\mathcal{L}^{(0)}_\hbar\}$ and $\{\mathcal{L}^{(1)}_\hbar\}$ form a bi-Lindblad pair in the sense of Definition~\ref{def:bi-Lindblad}.